vzool/docs/api/reference.md

 These tokens are generated upon the user's request and follow the [JWT spec](https://jwt.io).

-The JWT token payload contains the user id, type of token (`auth`), and an expiration date, which is signed with a secret key using the `HS256` hashing algorithm.
+The JWT token payload contains the user ID, type of token (`auth`), and an expiration date, which is signed with a secret key using the `HS256` hashing algorithm.

 There are several ways to include this access token: